jhmejia/minimal3/pages/about.md

 ### Who is Tomáš Miškov?

-A Slovak guy living in Amsterdam that can best be described as:
+A Slovak guy (still) living in Amsterdam that can best be described as:

 * student
 * gym rat